bufbuild/docs.buf.build/docs/bsr/remote-generation/npm.md

 ### Import rewrites

-The BSR rewrites import statements and `require()` calls in `.js` and `.d.ts` files.
-It matches generated files with their `.proto` sources based on their path.
-Generate files _must_ use the same path as the `.proto` counterpart, although suffixes like `_pb` and additional file extensions are allowed.
+The BSR rewrites all `import` statements and `require()` calls in `.js` and `.d.ts` files, matching generated files with their `.proto` sources based on their path.
+Generated files _must_ use the same path as their `.proto` counterparts, although suffixes like `_pb` and additional file extensions are allowed.

-### Correctness

-All generated code must be syntactically correct.

-## How the npm registry works {#how}
+## How it works

-When you request a package for a Buf [module][modules] using `npm install` or an analogous method, the BSR npm registry runs the Protobuf [plugins] specified in the module's [template].
+When you install a package for a Buf [module][modules] using `npm install`, [`yarn install`](#yarn), or an analogous method, the BSR npm registry runs the Protobuf [plugins] specified in the module's [template].
+Once generation is complete, the BSR returns the generated assets to your npm client, which finally writes those assets to your `node_modules`.

-> TODO: diagram

-If the requested module has [dependencies][deps], the npm registry rewrites the relative import paths so that they point to the package with a full package name.
-Here's an example:
+If the requested module has [dependencies][deps], the npm registry rewrites any relative import paths so that they point to the package with a full package name.
+Here's an example rewrite:

 ```javascript
 // generated import